Finding 709 Defects in 258 Projects: An Experience Report on Applying CodeQL to Open-Source Embedded Software (Experience Paper) -- Extended Report: Prevalence Study

+By comparison to the top 5,000 OSS projects by criticality (without the embedded constraint), we can see how small this adoption rate is.
+Of the top 5,000 OSS projects we examined for comparison, ~\numtopprojsast{} (\numtopprojecsastperc{}) use $\geq$1~\ac{SAST} tools by our definition.

-Given the large number of repositories (248) and complexity of Workflows, it is impractical to manually verify all the negative results,~\ie{} Workflows missing~\ac{SAST} tools.
-Instead, we performed a random sampling of~\numrandomsampling{} Workflows and manually checked them.
-We found only two false negatives,~\ie{} 10\% false negative rate.
-Specifically, ~\code{RIOT-OS/RIOT} runs its own static test tools in a Docker container through Workflows and~\code{InfiniTimeOrg/InfiniTime} runs \code{clang-tidy} in a script.
-Our automatic analysis failed to detect them because we did not parse the contents of the scripts used in Workflows.
+In our random sampling to check for false negatives in the \ac{EMBOSS} measure (a random sample of 20 projects), we found only two false negatives,~\ie{} 10\% false negative rate.
+Both were due to a level of indirection around the use of a SAST tool. \code{RIOT-OS/RIOT} runs its static tests in a Docker container, and~\code{InfiniTimeOrg/InfiniTime} runs \code{clang-tidy} in a script.

-\subsection{Developer Survey}
+\subsubsection{Developer Survey}